||Andrew W. Mellon Postdoctoral Fellowship

 Call for Applications, 2015–2016

-For the 2015–2016 Fellowship, candidates must have received or will receive their Ph.D. between December 2006 (not before) and December 2014.
+Scholars who received or will receive their PhD between December 2006 and December 2014 are eligible to apply.
 You must have your degree in hand or have passed your defense no later than December 2014 to be eligible.
 Your application will not be considered unless this condition is met (i.e., you are ineligible to apply if you will defend or otherwise submit your dissertation anytime in 2015).
-The Ph.D. is the only terminal degree eligible (i.e., MFAs and other doctorates such as EdD are ineligible).

-In selecting a cohort of fellows, the Forum aims for a balanced mix of recent Ph.D.s and more seasoned tenure-track faculty (who do not yet have tenure).
-Preference will be given to candidates whose proposals are interdisciplinary, who have not held a comparable postdoctoral fellowship elsewhere or enjoyed previous use of the resources of the University of Pennsylvania, and who would particularly benefit from and contribute to Penn's intellectual life.
+In selecting a cohort of fellows, the Forum aims for a balanced mix of recent Ph.D.s and more seasoned tenure-track faculty who do not yet have tenure.
+Preference will be given to candidates whose proposals are interdisciplinary, who have not enjoyed previous use of the resources of the University of Pennsylvania, and who would particularly benefit from and contribute to Penn's intellectual life.